DopyCat/DopyCat/README.md

 <td width="55%">

 <h1>Know About Me</h1>

 <h3>Hey there!
 I'm Agni 👋</h3>

-I’m a creative developer who believes technology and creativity go hand in hand.
+<p>I’m a creative developer who believes technology and creativity go hand in hand.
 My main focus is Front-End Development, where I build engaging interfaces and memorable experiences.
 Driven by innovation and out-of-the-box ideas, I prefer creative and meaningful solutions over predictable paths.
-Beyond development, I’m involved in art and music projects and believe learning has no limits.
+Beyond development, I’m involved in art and music projects and believe learning has no limits.</p>

 </td>
 </tr>